AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

    <p>valueformat=HTML</p></code>
    <p>For information about using text mode, see <a href="../../../reports-and-dashboards/reports/text-mode/text-mode-syntax-overview.md" class="MCXref xref">Text mode syntax overview</a>. </p>
    <p><b>TIP</b>
-   <p>In an issue report, adding one of the Planned Hours fields adds the <code>work </code>field to the report. </p> </td>
+   <p>In an issue report, adding one of the [!UICONTROL Planned Hours] fields adds the <code>work </code>field to the report. </p> </td>
   </tr>
   <tr>
    <td>Work</td>
    <td> <p>One of the two primary License Types.
 This has less access than Plan, but can create and make updates in the system.
-This mas more abilities than External, Reviewer, or Requester License Types.</p> <p>For more information, see <a href="../../../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md" class="MCXref xref">Adobe Workfront licenses overview</a>.</p> <p>Work might refer to the number of Planned Hours for a project, task, or issue.&nbsp;For more information, see the "work" field in this table. </p> <p>Tip: In an issue report, adding one of the Planned Hours fields adds the <code>work </code>field to the report. </p> </td>
+This mas more abilities than External, Reviewer, or Requester License Types.</p> <p>For more information, see <a href="../../../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md" class="MCXref xref">[!DNL Adobe Workfront] licenses overview</a>.</p> <p>Work might refer to the number of Planned Hours for a project, task, or issue.
+For more information, see the "work" field in this table. </p> <p>Tip: In an issue report, adding one of the [!UICONTROL Planned Hours] fields adds the <code>work </code>field to the report. </p> </td>
   </tr>
   <tr>
    <td>Work Breakdown Structure</td>